-Authorization Process and Time Frame for Service
+Authorization Process and Time Frame for Service[RL1]

-This level of care requires prior authorization.
-Initial authorization will include up to 2 skilled nursing visits plus up to 60 units of medication administration for up to 60 days.
-Additional days and units may be authorized prior to the completion of the original authorized if needed.
-This schedule will allow for the assessment of the client's needs for future home health nursing care.
-The home health care agency will present the Home Health Plan of Care (CMS 485) as part of authorization for further treatment.
+This level of care requires prior authorization if requesting over Standard Benefits[RL2] of 23 visits or more per week.
+Initial authorization is dependent upon providers' bypass performance and for non-bypass providers it is based on members' clinical presentation. will include up to 2 skilled nursing visits plus up to 60 units of medicationadministration for up to 60 days.
+Additional days and units may be authorized prior to the completion of the original authorized based on clinical-if needed.
+The need to include The Physician's Order/Home Health Plan of Care (CMS 485) with continued stay requests or with any changes in frequency in the service delivery will be based on provider performance.
+RL3This schedule will allow for the assessment of the client'sneeds for future home health nursing care.
+The home health care agency will presentthe Home Health Plan of Care (CMS 485) as part of authorization for further treatment.
 Use of the Home Health Functional and Needs Assessment form (Attachment A) or similar documentation by the prescriber and home health care agency is encouraged.
-The Home Health Plan of Care must include Medication Reconciliation, planned interventions, individualized for the member to advance Recovery and Skills Transfer, and measurable goals related to the client's ability to independently self-administer medication, or the ability of family members or other natural supports to supervise self-administration.
-Time frames for concurrent authorizations are individualized according to intensity of client need based upon the Home Health Plan of Care and the physician's order.
+The Home Health Plan of Care must include Medication Reconciliation, planned interventions, individualized for the member to advance Recovery and Skills Transfer, and measurable goals related to the client's ability to independently self-administer medication, or the ability of family members or other natural supports to supervise selfadministration.
+Time-frames for concurrent authorizations are dependent upon providers' bypass performance and for non-bypass provider it is based on individualized according theo intensity of client need based upon the Home Health Plan of Care and the physician's order.
 Medication administration services may be concluded when either the client can independently administer medication or a family member or other support can supervise self-administration of the medication.